Richard banner

 A long, long time ago, but I actually enjoy the process immensely, building the campaign and the world, getting into the depths of the NPCs and constructing a narrative for the players to explore.

-How Richard Tongue runs games
+How Richard runs games

 Featured Prompts